-(1) Breathe through the mouth; the soft palate will be moderately raised, with the uvula in its normal shape and position.
-In expiration through the mouth the uvula will be thrown a little forward.

-(2) Open the mouth again and inhale through the nostrils.
+- (1) Breathe through the mouth; the soft palate will be moderately raised, with the uvula in its normal shape and position.
+In expiration through the mouth the uvula will be thrown a little forward. - (2) Open the mouth again and inhale through the nostrils.
 This will cause the soft palate to fall, and the tongue to rise, which has the effect of shutting the mouth at the back just as you shut it in front by closing the lips.
-Exhale in the same way, and the mouth will remain shut at the back.
-Repeat several times.